snapboard/snapboard-blog/content/weekly/week-001-yc-interview/index.md

 #### What marketing channels should I use?

 Based on the above - I've decided the 3 traction channels I'm going to try first are.
-They will get a 2 week period starting on Monday 21 October to determine which to focus on:
+They will get a 2 week period starting on *Monday 21 October* to determine which to focus on:

-  1. Integrate with Existing Platforms - this is a bit of a no brainer as Snapboard is built almost entirely built on integrations!
+  1. Integrate with Existing Platforms - this is a bit of a no brainer as Snapboard is almost entirely built on integrations!
 I need to think about what platforms my target group will be on. 🤔

   2. Direct Mail - contact people directly who I think might be interested in having a board.
 ProductHunt, Startup School, etc. Don't want this to be spammy, so need to think carefully how to implament this.

   3. Community - where do start-up founders hang-out?
 Start-up school, IndieHackers, Slack communities, Quora?

+I'll be measuring these on hits to the website and conversion to signup. **TODO:** need to make sure there is a way for me to measure this.

 #### What kinds of cards would Start-up founders be most interested in?

-  1. Server/service metrics - a simple look at how your website is performing - could also involve DBs (how many records in a queue, uptime stats, total number of errors)
+  1. Server metrics - a simple look at how your website is performing - could also involve DBs (how many records in a queue, uptime stats, total number of errors)
   2. Website/user analytics - Google Analytics, Mixpanel, Amplitude, Segment
-  3. Conversions and financial metrics - Stripe for MRR,
+  3. Conversions and financial metrics - Stripe for MRR, Paypal, Podio
   4. Costs and spend - in particular server costs, but any other variables too
   5. List of customers, e-mail address and possibly status (paying / non-paying) - most likely from a DB
   6. Support requests - some metrics on how many tickets - would be much more interesting if we could do this by category!
 E.g. 20% of support requests are for password reset.

+#### Feedback from User 1

+Founder - SaaS / Video

+1. Interested in usage metrics -
+    * New visitors to the site - Google Analytics
+    * Users who render a video - Mixpanel
+    * New paid users - Stripe
+2. Number of failures - Google Cloud / DB
+3. Being able to restart servers - Google Cloud / DB
+4. Resetting passwords (as currently have to go into DB) - DB
+5. Check if user is on paid plan - DB / Stripe

+They use the following apps:

+ * Google Cloud
+ * Postgres
+ * Mailgun
+ * Mailchimp
+ * Mixpanel
+ * Netlify
+ * Heroku
+ * Bitbucket
+ * Sentry